Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 So I've learned a couple of things about Debian, and that is it's designed to "just work", hence the philosopy of ["DontBreakDebian"](https://wiki.debian.org/DontBreakDebian).
 Debian Bookworm doesn't have any third party python repositories of other versions of python.
 Typically available on Ubuntu, there's ppa/Deadsnakes, which is community managed repository of pre-complied binaries of old versions of python specific for Ubuntu.
 In my search, I did come across a repository of from [paravoid](https://people.debian.org/~paravoid/python-all/), but it's not really maintained... , i.e., there is no python 3.9 or 3.10 at all, but there are python 3.11 and 3.8 and lower (weird).
-Since this type of reliable repository doesn't exist for Debian, it can be quite frustrating when looking to install different versions of python.
+Since this type of reliable repository doesn't exist for Debian, it can be quite frustrating when looking to install different version binaries of python, coming from this workflow.

 ## A. Stable: Current Version 3.11.2
-As of writing this Debian's `stable` version of python is `3.11.2`, which is a little old especially since the official python version for `3.11` is `3.11.9`, which may be available on the `testing`.
-As a developer, you may need different versions of python, so that the stable-works-out-the-box python is woefully insufficient.
-This `3.11.2` is, therefore, the "system" python.
+As of writing this Debian's `stable` version of python is `3.11.2`, which is the "system" python.
+The system version is a little old especially since the official python version for `3.11` is `3.11.9`, which may be available on the Debian `testing` repository.
+But as a developer, you may need different versions of python, so that the stable-works-out-the-box python is woefully insufficient, not to mention lacking of security updates.

 The solution then is manually download the tarball from the python website and compile from source.
-Naturually, a tool built using bash scripts intended to automate this process exists -- enter `pyenv`.
+Naturually, a tool built using bash scripts intended to automate this process exists -- the `pyenv`: https://github.com/pyenv/pyenv

 ## B. pyenv
-`pyenv` will be my choice to use with Debian, since it actually `wgets` the tarball from the python ftp site and compiles it from source.
-The tool is written in bash scripts, but be aware, it may not reliably detect all missing dependencies and this can be a real pain.
-You'll have to decipher the error messages, and so for that reason, it is highly recommneded to install using the `-v` flag (i.e., `pyenv install -v 3.10`).
-Despite these limitations, pyenv does a great job of of automating the pull of the python tarballs, natively compiling the binaries, and providing a efficient method of switching between versions.
+`pyenv` actually `wgets` the tarball from the python ftp site and compiles it from source.
+The tool is written in bash scripts, but be aware, it may not reliably detect all missing build dependencies (listed below) and this can be a real pain.
+You may have to decipher the error messages if coming from a lightweight Debian install, and so for that reason, it is highly recommneded to install using the `-v` flag (i.e., `pyenv install -v 3.10`).
+Regardless, pyenv does a great job of of automating the downloading of the python tarballs, natively compiling the binaries, and providing a efficient method of managing mutiple versions along with virutal environment support.

 # II.
 Install
 ## Step 1: Install the system python